The True Meaning of Canadian Family Day Is Cocaine

 That might be a bit of an exaggeration.
 Many people can’t (or won’t) take the day off, especially if they’re in the service or retail industry.
 And those who do are as likely to spend it running weekday errands or working from home as they are to cuddle around a fireplace and read from the family Bible.

-(As a childless couple in our mid-to-late 20s, there’s a very good chance my fiancée and I will either do a bunch of chores or get day-drunk and watch Netflix.)
+(As a childless couple in our mid-to-late 20s, my fiancée and I typically spend it either doing a bunch of chores or getting day-drunk and watching Netflix.)

 Life is pretty frenetic these days.
 Most people are now chained to their jobs 24/7 thanks to the joys of omnipresent high-speed internet, and a lot of kids are more overscheduled than their parents.
 All things considered, setting aside a dedicated day to being with your loved ones during the most depressing stretch of the year was a pretty boss move.

-So this Monday, whether you’re building treasured memories with your loved ones or getting paid time-and-a-half at work, take a minute to toast Don Getty, the Father of fuckin’ Family Day.
+So next year, whether you’re building treasured memories with your loved ones or getting paid time-and-a-half at work, take a minute to toast Don Getty, the Father of fuckin’ Family Day.
 Thanks to his eldest son’s extraordinarily bad attempt at becoming a drug dealer in the late 1980s, most of us get a three-day weekend.

 Follow Drew Brown on Twitter.